robske110/IDDataLogger/docs/beginnerguide.md

 ```
 Once we have done this we need to configure the ID DataLogger.
 We'll need to tell it the database details and our VW
 account login information.
 We'll change into the directory of the program by executing `cd IDDataLogger` and then run
 the config wizard with `./config-wizard.sh --allow-insecure-http`.
-The allow insecure http option allows us to test
+The `allow-insecure-http` option allows us to test
 and run the application in our home network.

 The wizard will first ask for the username of the VW ID account.
 This is the E-Mail address you used to register at VW.
 After that you'll need to enter the password for your VW account.

 Now we need to configure the database parameters.
 It will ask us for the hostname of the database server.
 Since we run
 the database on the same machine the default value of `localhost` is correct and we can just press enter.
 Now it will
 ask us for the name of the database.
 We used createdb vwid earlier, so we'll need to enter `vwid` here.
 The username of
 the user we created earlier was `iddatalogger` so enter that for the next question.
 Now it will ask us for the password